 LG Speaking of Berlin: when I was entering Hošek Contemporary, I had the feeling of going into another blind spot of the city, but in the very heart of it.
 It’s that area where Kreuzberg dissipates and somehow Mitte becomes perceptible but not really visible.

 AM Yes and it’s so central – the ‘Museum Island’ and Julia Stoschek Collection are literally just around the corner.
 However, the exhibition space is located at the ‘Historischer Hafen Berlin’, where historical boats are exhibited.

 LG The show itself is taking place on a boat in the water, which gave me the feeling of entering another tiny parallel universe.
-The motif of the boat itself has been deployed by Foucault to describe his concept of heterotopy, since with the boat you can go everywhere so it’s a place that concentrates other places in itself.
+The motif of the boat itself has been deployed by Foucault to describe his concept of heterotopy.
+Since you can go everywhere with a boat it’s a place that concentrates other places in itself.

 AM Yes, it was an empty vessel to play with.
 There was no lightning, no structure, nothing.
 So, yeah… a playground to experiment with, to build a world within.

 LG As a visitor, after having boarded via a gangway, you look down into the inside of the boat from the deck, metal panels roofing the majority of it.
 A self-constructed stair leads down to the semi-covered interior where the floor consists of old unstable wooden floorboards moving at every step.
 The wind blowing in moves the hanging textile parts of the artworks.